 The Idaho Indoor Environment Program offers information and assistance to educate communities throughout Idaho about indoor air pollutants including radon, mold, carbon monoxide, and lead.
 This is achieved through making presentations to groups such as Realtors, county and city building officials, schools, and answering the public's phone calls.
 Educational materials and programs are offered through local community events, television and radio.
-Radon tests and educational materials are provided free to the public to increase awareness about the danger of high radon levels and ways to reduce exposure.
+Educational materials about radon are provided free to the public to increase awareness about the danger of high radon levels and ways to reduce exposure.

 - Radon - Radon is a colorless, odorless, tasteless, naturally occurring radioactive gas that comes from the breakdown of uranium found in most rocks and soil.
 For more information, see Radon Fact Sheet.